Hecke algebras with unequal parameters

 We expect that the constructible representations of $W$ are exactly the representations of $W$ carried by the left cells of $W$ (for fixed $L\in\cl$).
 (For $L=l$ this holds by \cite{\CG}.
 For $W$ of type $F_4$ and general $L$ this holds by \cite{\GE}.)
 This would imply that for $L,L'\in\cl$ we have $L\si L'$ if and only if the representations of $W$ carried by the left cells of $W$ with respect to $L$ are the same as those with respect to $L'$.

 \head 23.
-Two-sided cells\endhead \subhead 23.1\endsubhead We define a graph $\cg_W$ as follows.
+Two-sided cells\endhead \subhead 23.1\endsubhead We preserve the setup of 20.1.
+We define a graph $\cg_W$ as follows.
 The vertices of $\cg_W$ are the simple $W$-modules up to isomorphism.
 Two non-isomorphic simple $W$-modules are joined in $\cg_W$ if they both appear as components of some constructible representation of $W$.
 Let $\fra{\cg_W}{\si}$ be the set of connected components of $\cg_W$.
 The connected components of $\cg_W$ are determined explicitly by the results in \S22 for $W$ irreducible.

 For example, in the setup of 22.4,22.5 we have $\cg_W=\fra{\cg_W}{\si}$.
 In the setup of 22.24, $\fra{\cg_W}{\si}$ is naturally in bijection with $\cm_{a,b;n}$.
 (Here, 22.22 is used).
 In the setup of 22.25, we have $\cg_W=\fra{\cg_W}{\si}$.